Locost: Ron Champion's Locost

 The Locost pattern originated in the mid 90s, and then with the publishing by Haynes Manuals of the book Build your own sports car for as little as £250 by Ron Champion (ISBN 1-85960-636-9).
 This design was based heavily on the original Lotus Seven.
 It also used a live axle rear suspension.
 The De Dion tube setup was used in factory racers and some of the models offered by Caterham.

-Both Colin Chapman and Ron Champion have a background in the 750 Motor Club and the design of the Locost is based on a Lotus Race Car designed and built by Colin Chapman in 1963.
+Colin Chapman and Ron Champion have a background in the 750 Motor Club and the design of the Locost is based on a Lotus Race Car designed and built by Colin Chapman in 1963.
 The front of the Locost is of course "inspired by" the Lotus 7.

 Haynes Roadster

 Ron Champion's original book was followed up with Build Your Own Sports Car: On a Budget (ISBN 1-84425-391-0) by Chris Gibbs.
 The subject car differs most significantly from the original in that it has an independent rear suspension.
 Additionally, the car was designed using CAD software, eliminating the measurement errors inherent to the original design.
 Other additions to the original Locost design include information for fabricating a rollbar and advice on using engines with fuel injection.

 The suggested donor car is a Ford Sierra.
 The book contains alternative suggestions for incorporating other donors including a BMW E36, Mazda MX-5 and also motorcycle engines.

 Roadsters are becoming an increasingly popular choice over the Locost due to the more plentiful donors and the more advanced suspension.
 Approximately 10 (as of April 2010) cars have been completed and passed by their countries' governments for use on the road.
-In the UK this entails an IVA test and registration with the DVLA.
+In the UK, this entails an IVA test and registration with the DVLA.